MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex2_Manage_Users_and_Groups.md

 After completing the previous task, you should still be signed into the **Microsoft 365 admin center** as the **MOD Administrator** account.
 In this task, you will begin implementing Adatum’s Microsoft 365 pilot project as Holly Dickson, Adatum’s new Microsoft 365 Administrator.
 Therefore, you will begin this task by logging out of Microsoft 365 as the MOD Administrator and you will log back in as Holly.

-In a previous task, you created a Microsoft 365 group for the members of Adatum's pilot project team.
+In a previous task, you created a Microsoft 365 group for the members of Adatum's pilot project team so that you could create a custom theme for that group.
 In this task, you will add Holly to this group.

 1. On the LON-CL1 VM, the **Microsoft 365 admin center** should still be open in your Microsoft Edge browser from the prior task.
 You should be signed into Microsoft 365 as the **MOD Administrator**. <br/>